GreyFox-Z/AppSec-2020/Project 1/Readme.md

 python .\Image_Size_Modifier.py -h
 usage: Image Size Modifier [options] image

-Resize an image to a square
+Take an image and resize it to a square size

 positional arguments:
   image       Provide the image file name